 Making Tracks for Celiacs

-Please read this announcement about the 2015 Making Tracks for Celiacs/Run Walk for Celiac Disease in the Twin Cities:
+Please read this announcement about the 2015 Making Tracks for Celiacs/Run Walk for Celiac Disease in the Twin Cities, and click here to make a donation:

 The Twin Cities R.O.C.K.
 (Raising Our Celiac Kids) Board wants to thank our committee which planned the Making Tracks for Celiacs/Run & Walk for Celiac Research and Awareness for the past 13 years.